lotrekagency/taiga-sprint-printer/README.md

 ## Set the color for user stories and tasks

-Taiga sprint printer has two default colors, `red` for user stories and `blue` for tasks.
+Taiga sprint printer has two default colors, 🔴`red` for user stories and 🔵`blue` for tasks.
 If you want to change these values run:

     sprint-printer colors